Sybil Collins Mobley: Legacy and honors

 In addition to serving as a master administrator in higher education and being a Certified Public Accountant (CPA) in the State of Florida, Dean Mobley served on the boards of directors of Anheuser-Busch Company, Champion International Corporation, Hershey Foods Corporation, Sears Roebuck & Company, Southwestern Bell Corporation, Dean Witter, and Discover.
 Dr. Mobley and her husband, James Mobley, a successful entrepreneur, were also pioneers in the Tallahassee Civil Rights Movement.

 Some of Dean Mobley's other affiliations included Alpha Kappa Alpha, the International Association of Black Business Educators, the National Association of Black Accountants, Florida Women's Hall of Fame, and the FAMU SBI Hall of Fame to name a few.
 Dr. Mobley served as a consultant to the United States Agency for International Development for multiple African countries, and she was awarded the FAMU Lifetime Achievement Award among numerous other awards.
-She received a Candace Award from the National Coalition of 100 Black Women in 1982.
+She received a Candace Award from the National Coalition of 100 Black Women in 1982 and was inducted as a member of The Accounting Hall of Fame.

-Through her tenacious and assiduous efforts, Dean Mobley positively changed the personal, economic, and professional trajectory of hundreds of thousands of individuals, including her students, faculty, and staff – past, present, and future.
+Through her tenacious and assiduous efforts, Dean Mobley positively changed the personal, economic, and professional trajectory of hundreds of thousands of individuals, including her students, faculty, and staff - past, present, and future.
 Successful SBIans can be found in all industry sectors from education to the C-Suite of multinational corporations, and from entrepreneurs to non-profits all around the globe.
-Dean Mobley named the SBI alumni the "SBI Force" because she said that we would be a "force to be reckoned with" in the global economy.
+Dean Mobley named the SBI alumni the "SBI Superstars" and "SBI Force" because she said that we would be a "force to be reckoned with" in the global economy.
 The ripple effects of Dean Mobley's commitment to excellence in business education and the world of business have been and will be felt for decades.

+Family

+Mobley was married to James Mobley and they had three children.

 Death

-Mobley died in the early morning hours of September 29, 2015, at Tallahassee Memorial Healthcare after a brief illness.
-She was 89.
+Mobley died in the early morning hours of September 29, 2015, at Tallahassee Memorial Healthcare after a brief illness; she was 89.